microsoft/FluidFramework/packages/framework/framework-definitions/src/clipboard/Clipboard.md

 other components should ignore these events.
 Instead, they will report their copied content, if any, via a different interface described below.

-Host components use can use their “selection” or equivalent concept to identify any nested components involved.
+Host components can use their “selection” or equivalent concept to identify any nested components involved.
 If the selection includes nested components, the host component should use the **IComponentClipboardProvider** interface on each of these nested component to acquire their contribution to the copied content, and combine it with its own copied content.
 These nested